-- IWA supports the use and development of freight carriage on UK inland waterways, where this is sustainable in economic, environment and social terms. - IWA will lobby waterway authorities to maintain waterways to statutory standards and in suitable condition for modern freight carrying vessels where freight use is a real possibility. - IWA believes in multi-functional use of waterways by freight and leisure craft. - IWA will press navigation authorities to market and facilitate opportunities for freight traffic on the inland waterways. - IWA supports the continuing enhancement of waterway capacity and development of freight facilities to accommodate modern freight vessels on waterways with significant freight potential. - IWA will lobby Government and planning authorities to consider waterway freight transport in drawing up development plans and identifying (and protecting where appropriate) locations for industry and freight interchanges. - IWA supports the principle of safeguarding of wharves for freight where there are realistic traffic prospects and the wharf is suitably located for modern cargo operations. - IWA supports the continuation of Government funding, for example through grants, to encourage modal shift from road to water. - IWA will seek to raise awareness of the opportunities for and advantages of waterborne freight transport on UK inland waterways, in co-operation with other like-minded lobby groups. - IWA recognises the benefits of freight traffic on smaller waterways in encouraging retention of commercial vessels of heritage interest and in maintaining the channel cross-section.
+- IWA supports the use and development of freight carriage on UK inland waterways, where this is sustainable in economic, environment and social terms. - IWA promotes the benefits of modal shift of freight from road to water as a contribution to moving towards 'net zero' in terms of carbon emissions to the atmosphere. - IWA will lobby waterway authorities to maintain waterways to statutory standards and in suitable condition for modern freight carrying vessels where freight use is a real possibility. - IWA believes in multi-functional use of waterways by freight and leisure craft. - IWA will press navigation authorities to market and facilitate opportunities for freight traffic on the inland waterways. - IWA supports the continuing enhancement of waterway capacity and development of freight facilities to accommodate modern freight vessels on waterways with significant freight potential. - IWA will lobby Government and planning authorities to consider waterway freight transport in drawing up development plans and identifying (and protecting where appropriate) locations for industry and freight interchanges. - IWA supports the principle of safeguarding of wharves for freight where there are traffic prospects and the wharf is suitably located for modern cargo operations. - IWA supports the continuation and expansion of Government funding, for example through grants, to encourage modal shift from road to water. - IWA will seek to raise awareness of the opportunities for and advantages of waterborne freight transport on UK inland waterways, in co-operation with other like-minded lobby groups. - IWA recognises the benefits of freight traffic on smaller waterways in encouraging retention of commercial vessels of heritage interest and in maintaining the channel cross-section.